algolia/algoliasearch-wordpress/docs/src/indexing-flow.md

 ## Triggers

 We try as much as possible to automate the indexing for you.
-That means that we listen for events like 'post was saved' to push the new data to Algolia's API.
+That means that we listen for events like 'post was saved' to push the new data to Algolia.

 **We synchronize posts when:**
-- A post was created or updated
+- A post was created or updated,
-- A post was deleted
+- A post was deleted,
-- The featured image was changed
+- The featured image was changed.

 **We synchronize taxonomy terms when:**
-- A term was created or updated
+- A term was created or updated,
-- A term was deleted
+- A term was deleted.

 **We synchronize users when:**
-- A user was created or updated
+- A user was created or updated,
-- A term was deleted
+- A term was deleted,
-- A post was created or updated
+- A post was created or updated,
-- A post was deleted
+- A post was deleted.

 <div class="alert alert-warning">We synchronize without trying to detect if the updates has lead to real changes.
 This ensures consistency and easier extensibility.</div>